Henry38/Rasterizer/README.md

 # Rasterizer

-Interactive OpenGL like rasterizer write in C++/QML
+Interactive OpenGL like rasterizer writen in C++/QML